 Positioned to Win:

-• Ford: Appeals to Skeptical Individualists with practical messaging and proven reliability
+• Ford: Appeals to Practical Skeptics with straight-forward messaging and proven reliability

 • GM: Comprehensive lineup targeting multiple segments with behavioral precision